• Home |

 The Best 17 HMR Ammo for Varmint Hunting and Plinking

-The 17 HMR is the newest rimfire cartridge that has quickly gained a following amongst target shooters and varmint hunters.
+The 17 Hornady Magnum Rimfire (17 HMR) is the newest rimfire cartridge, and has quickly gained a following amongst target shooters and varmint hunters.

-For target shooting, we recommend CCI 17 HMR 20-grain FMJ because they're reasonably priced, cycle reliably in a bolt-action rifle, and are highly accurate.
+For target shooting, we recommend CCI 17 HMR 20 grain FMJ ammo because it's reasonably priced, reliable rifle, and highly accurate.

-When hunting small critters like raccoons, prairie dogs, and other varmints, we've found the best 17 HMR round to be Hornady 17 HMR 17-grain V-MAX due to its high muzzle velocity, reasonable price, and the V-MAX bullet.
+When hunting raccoons, prairie dogs and other varmints, we've found the best 17 HMR round to be Hornady 17 HMR 17 grain V-MAX due to its high muzzle velocity, reasonable price, and V-MAX bullet's explosive terminal ballistics.

 Best 17 HMR Round for Varmint Hunting